 Safety is the Ultimate Expression of Patient Care

-REACH is honored to be recognized by the Commission on Accreditation of Medical Transport Service (CAMTS), which sets high and exacting standards regarding patient care and safety across the operational spectrum.
+REACH is honored to be recognized by the Commission on Accreditation of Medical Transport Service (CAMTS), an independent authority which sets high and exacting standards regarding patient care and safety in the airborne environment.
 This accreditation and its requirements align perfectly with the REACH tenet of maintaining “a living culture of risk mitigation and safety management”.